 § 340-15 Drainage improvements.
-[Amended at time of adoption of Code]

-Drainage improvements, as determined by the Road Commissioner Highway Superintendent to be necessary as a result of the repairs, may also hebe done.
+Drainage improvements, as determined by the Road Commissioner to be necessary as a result of the repairs, may also hebe done.
 Drain repairs shall be made only if petitioned for ballby all the abutters who own frontage on such ways and with the approval of the landowner, if necessary, and if the Board of Selectmen declares that they areit is required by the public necessity and convenience to make such repairs based on an advisory opinion of the Road Commissioner.Highway Superintendent.
 Drainage easements shall, if necessary, be the responsibility of the petitioners.
 The cost of such repairs shall be paid by the abutters by a cash deposit as herein provided.

 § 340-16 Cash deposit required; no betterment charges.
-[Amended at time of adoption of Code]